Europe

 Ultimately, the approach is hoped to help countries to use their scientific capital, financial resources, research infrastructure, data and results more effectively.
 Added value comes from the potential for large-scale and long-term interdisciplinary initiatives and better coordination and cooperation between the participating countries.

 A total of ten Joint Programming Initiatives (JPIs) have been launched to date.
 Finland participates in eight of these.
-The Academy of Finland is one of the coordinators of the Water JPI.
-The Academy’s representatives also contribute to the administration or national support groups of other initiatives.
+The Research Council of Finland is one of the coordinators of the Water JPI.
+The Research Council’s representatives also contribute to the administration or national support groups of other initiatives.

 - Neurodegenerative Disease Research (JPND)